albertdiones/coding_10min_a_day/README.md

 69. Ask for a password and validate using a stored hash on txt file
 70. Ask for a password and validate using a stored sha1 hash on txt file
 71. Check if password hash file exists, ask for a new password if not, if it exists, ask for the password, then validate using the stored hash txt file
+74. Ask for a password, support left arrow and insert
+75. Ask for a password, support left arrow and insert
+76. Ask for a password, support left & right arrow and insert
+77. Ask for a password, support left & right & delete buttons
-72. Check if string contains a digit w/o using regex
+78. Check if string contains a digit w/o using regex
 73. Check if string contains lowercase letter w/o using regex
 74. Check if string contains uppercase letter w/o using regex
 75. Check if string contains a symbol w/o using regex